 Maruti Suzuki India | Representative image

-"Over the past year the cost of company's vehicles has been impacted adversely due to increase in various input costs.
-Hence, it has become imperative for the company to pass on some impact of the above additional cost to customers through a price increase in April, 2021," the automaker said in a regulatory filing on March 22.
+“Over the past year, the cost of the company's vehicles continues to be adversely impacted due to increase in various input costs.
+Hence, it has become imperative for the company to pass on some impact of additional cost to customers through a price rise.
+The price rise has been planned in quarter 2 and the increase shall vary for different models,” Maruti Suzuki said in a statement.

 Also Read: Maruti Suzuki to raise car prices in July-September quarter